exhorder/fastlane-plugin-review_time/README.md

 ## About review_time

-Fetches live iOS and macOS review times from appreviewtimes.com
+Fetches live iOS and macOS review times from appreviewtimes.com, for use in CI systems and Slack hooks, or whatever else you feel like.

-**Note to author:** Add a more detailed description about this plugin here.
-If your plugin contains multiple actions, make sure to mention them here.

-## Example

-Check out the [example `Fastfile`](fastlane/Fastfile) to see how to use this plugin.
-Try it by cloning the repo, running `fastlane install_plugins` and `bundle exec fastlane test`.

-**Note to author:** Please set up a sample project to make it easy for users to explore what your plugin does.
-Provide everything that is necessary to try out the plugin in this project (including a sample Xcode/Android project if necessary)

-## Run tests for this plugin

-To run both the tests, and code style validation, run
+To get the current review time for iOS simply run:
 ```
-rake
+review_time
 ```

-To automatically fix many of the styling issues, use
+You can also fetch the review time for macOS by running:
 ```
-rubocop -a
+review_time platform:macos
 ```
 ## Issues and Feedback

-For any other issues and feedback about this plugin, please submit it to this repository.
+For any other issues and feedback about this plugin, please submit it to this repository, or @timwredwards.

 ## Troubleshooting